 Our Elucidat reviews are in—now that we’ve spent time learning Elucidat, we can share our take on what works great and what we wish worked differently.

-Before we get to that, keep in mind that our top priority as a creative learning agency is always to design a learning experience that results in real behavior change for learners.
+Before we get to that, keep in mind that our top priority as a learning innovation company is always to design a learning experience that results in real behavior change for learners.
 Our ideal tool is one that allows our designers to customize a unique experience that meets the needs of each and every learner.
 That’s the lens through which we evaluate and adopt learning tools, so it’s a good idea to keep your own learning goals in mind as you read our Elucidat reviews.

 Pros: What we like about Elucidat